MicroStrategy Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on MicroStrategy.
+Someone with a lot of money to spend has taken a bullish stance on MicroStrategy MSTR.

-Looking at options history for MicroStrategy MSTR we detected 103 strange trades.

 What's The Price Target?